Dentsu International: History

 The Carat business can be traced back to the founding in France in 1966 by Gilbert Gross of the media agency Centrale d'achats Radio, Affichage, Télévision (Carat).
 Gross died in March 2019.

 In 1979 WCRS Group was formed as an advertising agency and in 1988 WCRS Group acquired Carat.
 WCRS Group became one of the fastest growing marketing services groups of the 1980s.

 WCRS Group was led by Peter Scott—the "S" of WCRS—who went on to found Aegis in 1989 as a separate company based on the original WCRS media buying division which itself was centred on the French media business Carat.

 The old WCRS agency has re-emerged as part of the Engine Group.

 In 1990, the name of the company was officially changed from WCRS to Aegis Group.

 In January 2012, Aegis acquired Singapore digital agency The Upper Storey.

 In July 2012, the Japanese advertising company Dentsu agreed to acquire Aegis for £3.16 billion (US$5 billion).
 Aegis shareholders approved the transaction on 16 August 2012 and the acquisition was completed on 26 March 2013 following receipt of clearance from the antitrust authorities of China.

-On 1 January 2014, Dentsu Inc established and launched Dentsu Aegis Network which comprises Aegis Business and all the Dentsu-owned companies outside Japan.
+In January 2014, Dentsu established and launched Dentsu Aegis Network which comprises Aegis Business and all the Dentsu-owned companies outside Japan.

+In January 2015, Dentsu Aegis Network acquired WATConsult, a digital and social media.

+In February 2015, Dentsu Aegis Network acquired Soap Creative, a digital creative agency from Australia.

 In December 2015, Dentsu Aegis Network acquired Aspac Creative Communications and Jayme Syfu group, advertising agencies based in the Philippines.
 In the same month, Dentsu Aegis Network also acquired Singapore-based business-to-business agency Band.

 In January 2016, Dentsu Aegis Network acquired Grip Limited, an advertising agency based in Toronto.

 In March 2016, Dentsu Aegis Network acquired marketing analytics agency Cardinal Shop.

-In August 2016, Dentsu Awegis Network acquired U.S. marketing agency Merkle.
+In August 2016, Dentsu Aegis Network acquired U.S. marketing agency Merkle.

 In September 2016, Dentsu Aegis Network acquired Accordant, a programmatic marketing agency.

 In November 2016, Dentsu Aegis Network acquired Gravity Media (Gravity), a full-service ad agency with offices in New York and London, to strengthen its multicultural capabilities.

+In December 2016, Dentsu Aegis Network acquired Indian experiential design studio Fractal Ink.